 Every Saturday and Sunday until August 28.
 Noon to 4 pm.
 A new performer appears very day.

 Stout Irish Pub (221 Carlton) is hosting its popular Headscratchers Trivia every Monday and Tuesday night from 7 pm.
 Reservations are recommended.
 Board games are available daily.
 (647) 344-7676.
 Free.

 Friday night karaoke happens at 9 pm every week at Alice’s Place (554 Parliament).
 Thousands of songs.

-Cyril’s on vacation.
+Cyril is still on vacation but right about now, he’s probably starting to miss us.
 His next delivery will be on Saturday July 9.